Miguel-Pezzini/Miguel-Pezzini/README.md

 # Welcome!

 Hello, my name is Miguel.
-I am an undergraduate student in Computer Engineering and have been studying programming for over 2 years.
-I am passionate about the field and have various areas of interest.
+I'm an undergraduate student in Computer Engineering and have been studying programming for over 2 years.
+I'm passionate about the field and have various areas of interest.

-Lately, I have been studying VueJS with Vuetify for Front-End in web applications.
-I am also proficient in Back-End with NodeJS and its frameworks: ExpressJS, FastifyJS, and NestJS, using tools like Git and Docker.
-Additionally, I have experience with relational databases such as PostgreSQL and MySQL.
+Lately, I've been studying VueJS with Vuetify for Front-End in web applications.
+I'm also proficient in Back-End with NodeJS and its frameworks: ExpressJS, FastifyJS, and NestJS, using tools like Git and Docker.
+Additionally, I've experience with relational databases such as PostgreSQL and MySQL.

 ---